Article

 Functional outcomes in patients with locked-in syndrome (Norwegian National Study)

-LIS is caused by ventral pontine lesion.
-The most common cause of LIS is vascular (typically occurs as an ischemic stroke), while more rare causes include trauma, infection and inflammatory demyelination.
-The LIS is divided into three categories, based on neurologic deficits and clinical presentation.
-The term “classic LIS” refers to a neurological condition characterized by quadriplegia and mutism, but intact consciousness and cognitive functions.
-The patients communicate through eye movements, vertical gazing and/or blinking.
-In total LIS, patients are unable to communicate through their eyes.
-For incomplete LIS, various criteria were employed, including voluntary motion beyond vertical gazing and/or blinking, the ability to move any limb against gravity, or the ability to walk a few steps with assistance.
-However, the patients are completely dependent in activities of daily living (ADL).
+“Classic LIS” refers to a neurological condition characterized by quadriplegia and mutism, but intact consciousness and cognitive functions.
+The patients communicate through eye movements, vertical gazing, and/or blinking.
+In “total” LIS, patients are unable to communicate through their eyes.
+Various criteria were used for “incomplete” LIS, such as voluntary motion beyond vertical gazing and/or blinking, moving any limb against gravity, or walking a few steps with assistance.
+However, the patients are completely dependent in their activities of daily living (ADL).

 About the study

-The demographic, medical, and follow-up data for the time period between 2012 and 2022 were obtained from the register of the Norwegian National Unit for Rehabilitation of locked-in syndrome.
-The register included all patients with LIS as long as they met all the following criteria: severe communication impairment, paralysis or paresis in all 4 extremities, complete dependence in ADL, and normal or close-to-normal cognition.
-When one or more of the four criteria were no longer met, the patient was not in the LIS state.
+The authors used the register of the Norwegian National Unit for Rehabilitation of Locked-in Syndrome to collect demographic, medical, and follow-up data for the period between 2012 and 2022.
+The register included all patients with LIS as long as they met all the following criteria: severe communication impairment, paralysis or paresis in all four extremities, complete dependence in ADL, and normal or close-to-normal cognition.
+If one or more of the four criteria were no longer met, the patient was considered not in the LIS state.

-A magnetic resonance imaging (MRI) and a computerized tomography (CT) scan were used to determine the localization of brain lesions.
-Verbal communication, motor function, and dependence in ADL were evaluated during annual follow-up visits using the modified Rankin scale and LIS motor recovery scale.
+The localization of the lesion was determined by magnetic resonance imaging (MRI) and a computerized tomography (CT) scan.
+Verbal communication, motor function, and dependence in ADL were evaluated using the modified Rankin scale and LIS motor recovery scale during annual follow-up visits.
 The LIS motor recovery scale by Patterson et al. measures functional motor status in five categories, ranging from “no recovery” to “no neurologic deficit.”
 The modified Rankin’s scale measures the degree of disability or dependence in ADL.

 Results

-For most of the patients (n = 44), MRI reports were available, and their data were combined with CT scan reports.
-The findings from the MRI and CT scan revealed numerous combinations of lesions within and outside the brainstem.
+Most of the patients (n = 44) underwent MRI, and these findings were combined with CT scan reports.
+MRI and CT findings showed numerous combinations of lesions inside and outside the brainstem.

 The functional outcome

-All but 1 patient achieved some motor improvement.
-Only three patients achieved complete motor recovery, while 88% of patients had a persistently high level of dependence.
-Three patients who achieved full motor recovery came out of the LIS state fairly quickly, between 6 weeks and 6 months.
-However, they had residual neurological deficit and could not return to work.
+Three patients who achieved full motor recovery emerged from the LIS relatively quickly, between 6 weeks and 6 months.
+They had residual neurological deficits and could not return to work.

-The authors discussed considerable variation in the literature regarding criteria for the LIS and the complex trajectories of LIS motor outcomes, dependence, and verbal communication.
+The authors also discussed the LIS criteria and complex trajectories of LIS motor outcomes, dependence, and verbal communication.

 The article was published in Neurology.